No Black man can be Captain America and no self-respecting African American should want to be it either.

-And that is a lot, especially considering that Steve Rogers (the original Captain) had asked Sam, the African American airman who became his right hand, teammate and best friend, to accept the shield and continue as Captain America.
-But, is “America” ready for a Black Captain America?
+And that is a lot, especially considering that Steve Rogers (the original Cap) had asked Sam, the African American airman who became his right hand, teammate and best friend, to accept the shield and continue as Captain America.

-These series are about present-day United States of America and it focuses on Black Lives Matter, white anxiety, xenophobia, nativism, and the hope that “America” can still achieve justice and equality for all.
+These series are about present-day United States of America.
+It focuses on Black Lives Matter, white anxiety, xenophobia, nativism, and the hope that “America” can still achieve justice and equality for all.
 All of this is explored through the characters’ back stories and inner struggles.
 But it is even better presented through the linking of present struggles (both real and imagined for the story) with this country’s hyper glorified and whitewashed past.

-Karli’s identity as a racially mixed young woman is a recognition of the shifting politics in the United States (and in most of the world) and I would not be surprised if the writers found inspiration in the Congressional Squad (U.S. House Representatives Alexandria Ocasio-Cortez, Ilham Omar, Ayanna Pressley and Rashida Tlaib) when delineating this character.
+Karli’s identity as a racially mixed young woman is a recognition of the shifting politics in the United States (and in most of the world) and I would not be surprised if the writers found inspiration in the Congressional Squad (U.S. House Representatives Alexandria Ocasio-Cortez, Ilham Omar, Ayanna Pressley and Rashida Tlaib) when delineating her character.
 Karli is a strong, young, multiracial female bent on bringing equality and justice into the world.
 And she’s got a point.

-The Global Relocation Authority harks back to two of the Unites States most shameful acts: the camp internment of Japanese and Japanese Americans during WWII which was conducted by the War Relocation Authority – and the forced repatriation of millions of guest workers after the war in what is known as Operation Wetback.
+The Global Relocation Authority harks back to two of the Unites States most shameful crimes: the camp internment of Japanese and Japanese Americans during WWII which was conducted by the War Relocation Authority – and the forced repatriation of millions of guest workers after the war in what is known as Operation Wetback.

-On the other hand, in the series, with the return of half the population vanished during the blip- the people who relocated to keep whole countries going are now to be deported.
+On the other hand, in the series, with the return of half the population vanished during the blip- the people who relocated to keep whole countries going, are now to be deported.
 This is what happened when the United States ended the Bracero program after millions of Americans mobilized during WWII returned home.

 Throughout the series, Sam (the Falcon), struggles with accepting his role as Captain America and wearing the symbol of an America that does not value him as a person.
 Captain America’s shield is supposed to represent the best of us, the best values of the United States- but how can Sam carry the shield for a country that treats him and those who look him like second class citizens (at best) and like criminals- too often?